typst/svg2pdf/tests/README.md

 `cargo run --bin generate -- --subset "arabic"`, reference images for every test file where the path name contains "arabic" will be generated.

+If you want to generate the actual PDFs instead of images, you can pass the `--pdf` flag instead.

 # Typst

 The final target is `typst`.
 This library was initially written